-On Your Own: Use your concordance to find the biblical account of one of the events you listed.
+Homework: Use your concordance to find the biblical account of one of the events you listed.
 Read about it, then draw a picture of the event including as many details as possible.
 Write the Scripture reference on the bottom of your picture.

-4. Have your student(s) work Q. #4 on their own.
-As they finish their lists, ask them to go to the board and write the synonyms they chose.
+4. Have your students work Q. #4 on their own.
+As they finish their lists, ask some of them to go to the board and write two of the synonyms they chose.